witnessmenow/ScrollingLEDMatrixTelegram/README.md

     - [Amazon.com\*](https://amzn.to/3gArkAY)
     - Also available as an add-on on the Tindie listing
 - 2 x RGB LED Matrix.
 64x32 P3 Matrix display - [Aliexpress\*](https://s.click.aliexpress.com/e/_dYz5DLt)
-- [5V 8A laptop style power supply\*]( https://s.click.aliexpress.com/e/_d7uVLXt) - For this project you can just use a USB cable to power the displays.

 If you are not using my shield, you can use the method described in [step 5 of this post](https://www.instructables.com/RGB-LED-Matrix-With-an-ESP8266/) to power the panel.

+I also mention in the video about a bigger power supply, it's not important for this project as the scrolling text doesn't use much power (how many leds are on dictates how much power is used) but for other projects you would be safer to use one.
+This is the one I use: [5V 8A laptop style power supply\*]( https://s.click.aliexpress.com/e/_d7uVLXt)

 ## Instructions